iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 5 reviews"/>
 </p>

+> Just get the app so you can keep you, your family, your friends, community safer.
+Contact tracing is one of the best ways to help stop the spread of this virus.
+So download the app and wear a mask when your out and about for just a little bit longer and we will be on the other side of this whole ordeal in no time.
+Have a safe and happy day.<br> :date: __2021-02-16 09:44:48__

 > I don't live in Nevada I live in Michigan<br> :date: __2021-02-03 19:28:11__

 > At Circus Circus...chk out 11 am...no home but a longtime friend to help...Pres Biden says to remain vigilant..ab( alxenia) 🧓👵😷<br> :date: __2021-02-01 18:14:47__